philou/philou.github.com/_posts/2019-02-12-focus-on-core-domain-with-relationships-from-ddd-and-event-storming-part-2.markdown

    teaser: /imgs/2019-02-12-focus-on-core-domain-with-relationships-from-ddd-and-event-storming-part-2/ddd-startup-veteran-cap-teaser.jpeg
    og_image: /imgs/2019-02-12-focus-on-core-domain-with-relationships-from-ddd-and-event-storming-part-2/ddd-startup-veteran-cap-og.jpeg
 ---
-_The advanced [DDD Domain Relationships](https://www.slideshare.net/PhilippeBourgau/ddd-domain-relationships-radars) shine as they protect the core's upper hand.
+_The advanced [DDD Domain Relationships](https://www.slideshare.net/PhilippeBourgau/ddd-domain-relationships-radars) shine as they keep the core upstream.
 Here is the end of an [Event Storming](https://www.eventstorming.com/) activity to pick the best relationships._

 In the previous post, I started to present an Event Storming activity to select DDD ([Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) Domain Relationships.
 If you haven't start reading from the first part.